Dayton DUI / OVI Lawyers

 - Dayton Penalties for DUI Offenses

-- DUI Defenses in Dayton
+- DUI Checkpoints Dayton Ohio

 - OVI Resources in Dayton

-Driving under the influence of alcohol or drugs or operating a vehicle under the influence of alcohol or drugs in Ohio generally involves the operation of a vehicle, actual physical control of the vehicle and legal alcohol limits.
+Driving under the influence of alcohol or drugs or operating a vehicle under the influence of alcohol or drugs in Ohio generally involves the operation of a vehicle, actual physical control of the vehicle, and legal alcohol limits.

 Actual Physical Control – In order to determine if the alleged offender had actual physical control of the motor vehicle, the state prosecutor will look at a variety of factors, including: